Zimbra-Community/shared-mailbox-toolkit/README.md

 Do you have generic mailboxes for you sales department, helpdesk or info@yourcompany.com, use Zimbra Shared Mailbox Toolkit to share those mailboxes with your staff.
 For long time Zimbra users: this toolkit is meant to bring back family mailboxes to Zimbra 8+.

+By default shares are created with SendAs rights and read/write access (rwixd).
+This allows the user to email on behalf of the shared account and sent mail will be go to the shared account sent folder.
+An outgoing mail filter and persona is set to achieve this.

 Designed for Zimbra version 8.6 and 8.7.

 Bugs and feedback: https://github.com/Zimbra-Community/shared-mailbox-toolkit/issues